thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 O | Frames the canvas origin |
 [ | Frames the parent node of the current selection |
 ] | Frames the child node of the current selection |
+CTRL | Selects the sub hierarchy of this node |

 ### Node Inspector View